QUICK ESCAPE FROM SITE

 Drafters should ensure that special provisions related to the protection of child victims of sex trafficking are incorporated into the law.
 Such treatment should be afforded to child victims regardless of their or their parents’ or the legal guardian’s race, color, religion, belief, age, family status, culture, language, ethnicity, national or social origin, citizenship, gender, sexual orientation, political or other opinion, disability, property, birth, immigration status, the fact that the person has been trafficked or has participated in the sex industry, or other status.
 (See UN Trafficking Protocol, Art.14; UNODC Model Law Against Trafficking in Persons, Art.22; Council of Europe Convention Against Trafficking in Human Beings, Preamble)

-Drafters should also ensure that children who are trafficked for the purpose of sexual exploitation, including prostitution, are not treated as criminals and are not arrested, detained or deported.
+Drafters should ensure that children who are trafficked for the purpose of sexual exploitation, including prostitution, are not treated as criminals and are not arrested, detained or deported.
 Instead, children should be provided with special protection and assistance.
 (See: UNODC Model Law Against Trafficking in Persons, Art.
 10; UN Recommended Principles and Guidelines on Human Rights and Human Trafficking, Principle 7 and Guideline 4(5))

 The non-governmental organization “End Child Prostitution, Child Pornography and the Trafficking of Children for Sexual Purposes” (ECPAT) has published a guide for Strengthening Laws Addressing Child Sexual Exploitation, which recommends that special protection and assistance for child victims include: